Updated: March 31, 2021 to announce additional regions where the app has been made publicly available.

 Once loaded into GeoMx DSP, customers can then visualize and interact with their data.

 For early access, this software pipeline will be available on BaseSpace Sequence Hub, Illumina’s cloud-based genomics computing environment.
-Edit: As of March 3, 2021, this workflow is live for users of BaseSpace Sequence Hub (US).
-See blog post here for details of the release and availability in other regions.
+Edit: As of March 31, 2021, this workflow is live for users of BaseSpace Sequence Hub in the US, Europe, Australia, and Canada.

 Please contact NanoString support at firstname.lastname@example.org to inquire about joining the early access program.
 And please stay tuned as we continue to streamline the customer experience and expand access to customers that may not have access to cloud software solutions.